 If I transfer to a new department, do I have to re-apply for employment?

 If a student wishes to transfer, the student must apply online to a posted position, follow up with a resume to the hiring manager and have an interview with the department.
-Students must fill out a new employment application, which can be found on the Student Employment page on UIS.
+Students must fill out a new employment application, which can be found by logging in to the Sign-On Portal and clicking on UIS, then go to the Student Employment page.

 Do I need to fill out paperwork every year?

-If you are a student receiving college work-study, then you need to reapply for your work-study award each year.
-A student’s FAFSA must be completed with the Student Financial Services Offices by early spring and the award will be posted to UIS account under the Financial Aid tab.
-Once you are awarded federal work-study, you must complete a work-study Agreement.
-Freshman must sign the work-study agreement with the Office of Student Financial Services, while returning or continuing students can access and complete the work-study agreement by logging onto UIS.
+Students who receive college work-study need to reapply for their work-study award each year.
+A student’s FAFSA must be completed with the Student Financial Services Offices by early spring and the award will be posted to the student's UIS account under the Financial Aid tab.
+Once the student is awarded federal work-study, the student must complete a work-study Agreement.
+Freshman must sign the work-study agreement with the Office of Student Financial Services, while returning or continuing students can access and complete the work-study agreement by logging in to the Sign-On Portal and clicking on UIS.